kevintsoii/Alumni-Connection-Platform/README.md

    - [Docker](https://www.docker.com/)

-2. Run Docker & wait for the build to finish
+2. Run Docker

    ```
    docker-compose up --build
    ```

+   - When the build finishes, it should say `django-1  | Watching for file changes with StatReloader`

 3. Visit the website at http://localhost:5173/